filipesrocha1109/Template-Domain-Driven-Design-NET6/README.md

 - Create a new Project

-- Click in 'Domain Drive Design NET6'
+- Click in 'Domain Driven Design NET6'